mikej96/php-web-screenshot/README.md

 This script uses Chrome headless browser to:
 1. Navigate to the specified URL
 2. Wait for the page to fully render with JavaScript
-3. Capture the complete HTML
+3. Capture a full page screenshot.
-4. Convert the HTML to PDF using the mPDF library

 ## Limitations

 - Some websites actively block headless browsers
 - Very complex websites may still not render perfectly
 - Login sessions expire based on the same rules as in your normal browser
+- You must log in with your normal browser and export the cookies to a json file.